We’re reader-supported; we may earn a commission from links in this article.

 Have you ever wondered about all the weird things about bird poop?
-I mean like, when do they poop, where they poop, and MOST IMPORTANTLY, when do birds poop the most?
+I mean like, when do they poop, where they poop, and MOST IMPORTANTLY, how often do birds poop?
 Well, I was really curious too, so I did some heavy research and found some answers!
 Here’s what I found:

 Bird poop frequency can range from once every 15 minutes to once every hour during the day, depending on the size of the bird.
 Smaller birds like pigeons poop more frequently, but large parrots poop less frequently.
 Birds hardly poop during nighttime during sleep but will poop more in the mornings after.